 The operating temperature is -20 °C (-4 °F) to 80 °C (176 °F).
 If the temperature is lower than -20 °C (-4 °F), the breaker and tool have to be preheated before any operations can begin, in order to avoid breaking the accumulator's membrane and the tool.
 During operation they will remain warm.
+See "Preheating the hammer" on page 27.

 Note: The temperature of the hydraulic oil must be monitored.
 Ensure that oil grade and monitored oil temperature together guarantee correct oil viscosity.
-See "Oil specifications" on page 47.
+See "Oil specifications" on page 51.